LIVING IT UP ON A BUDGET IN THE CITY

 Conventional wisdom would have you believe that cities are money-sapping traps and, while there are certainly pitfalls, it’s entirely possible and really quite easy to live an uber frugal life in the city.

-Do you live in a high cost of living area?
+Discussion: Do you live in a high cost city living area?
 What’s your experience with urban vs. rural. vs. suburban living?